Jump to navigation

-For a full list of Division of Insurance approved health plans click here.
+See the full list of Division of Insurance approved health plans.

-Starting in October 2013, Coloradans can use the marketplace to shop for private health insurance plans and find out if they qualify for new financial assistance to lower their health care costs.
-Coverage could have began as early as January 1, 2014, if purchased by December 15, 2013.
-For more information click here.
+Starting in October 2013, Coloradans can use the marketplace to shop for private health insurance plans and find out if they qualify for financial assistance to lower their health care costs.

 You can apply for financial assistance to help you buy insurance through Connect for Health Colorado.
 Open enrollment started October 2013 and ended March 31, 2014.
 Coverage started as early as January 1, 2014.

 Outside of open enrollment, you can still shop for insurance but cannot apply for financial assistance to help lower the costs of your plan unless you have a qualifying life event.